 At first Twitter was a way to personally keep in touch with friends and family.
 But it has long since been adopted by professionals of all kinds, as well as nonprofit organizations and businesses.
-The nonprofit sector has become very busy on Twitter, not only for its potential for friend building, fundraising, and marketing, but also because it's a great place to exchange information and learn from other nonprofit experts.
+The nonprofit sector is very busy on Twitter, not only for its potential for friend building, fundraising, and marketing, but also because it's a great place to exchange information and learn from other nonprofit experts.

 I use Twitter professionally for these reasons:

-- It helps drive traffic to my website and blog
+- It helps drive traffic to my website

 - It provides me with many professional contacts